kemploe/NTP-Jadwal-Sholat-ESP8266-on-1.8-TFT-Display/README.md

 ![image](https://github.com/kemploe/NTP-Jadwal-Sholat-ESP8266-on-1.8-TFT-Display/blob/main/images/2022-07-10_030431-1.png)

 NTP sync status is displayed on the upper left side display inside the vertical rectangle.

-NTP is displayed in green means it is good and synced in the last 1 hour, NTP is displayed in yellow means it is synced in the last 1 - 24 hour, NTP is displayed in red means it is out of sync.
+NTP is displayed in green indicates it is good and synced in the last 1 hour.

+NTP is displayed in yellow indicates it is synced in the last 1 - 24 hour.

+NTP is displayed in red indicates it is out of sync.